 “Like no other time in our history, the enthusiasm surrounding regenerative medicine is now being matched with clinical deliverables.” - Andrew L. Pecora, M.D., FACP CPE

-The Institute for Regenerative Medicine will encompass not only the state-of-the-art laboratories and equipment required by scientists, but also the exam and treatment rooms required by physicians to apply it.
+The Institute for Restorative Health will encompass not only the state-of-the-art laboratories and equipment required by scientists, but also the exam and treatment rooms required by physicians to apply it.

 Exploring the mechanisms by which vascular endothelial cells promote hematopoietic stem cell emergence, maintenance, and regeneration to develop therapeutic modalities to repair injured and aged hematopoietic systems.